Uniform boundedness on extremal subsets in Alexandrov spaces: Introduction

-We remark that it is necessary to fix the dimension of Alexandrov spaces in Theorem \ref{thm:main}, and it is not sufficient to fix only the dimension of extremal subsets.
+To obtain the conclusion of Theorem \ref{thm:main}, it is necessary to fix the dimension of ambient Alexandrov spaces, and it is not sufficient to fix the dimension of extremal subsets.
 For example, consider the following $n$-dimensional Alexandrov space of curvature $\ge1$: